SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Utility and discussion

-Apart from the tabular-only baselines, we also train some baselines that get to see the text at the input.
+\textbf{\pr{Text baselines}} \quad Apart from the tabular-only baselines, we also train baselines that get to see the text.
 Our \textbf{neural-text} classifier takes only the text as an input (in the form of a pretrained clinical sentence embedding) and outputs the probability that a symptom is mentioned in the text.
-Finally, we extend this text-only baseline by concatenating a numerical representation of the tabular features to the text embedding at the input, forming the \textbf{neural-text-tab} baseline.
+We extend this text-only baseline by concatenating a numerical representation of the tabular features to the text embedding at the input, forming the \textbf{neural-text-tab} baseline.
 Again, we do this for each of the three evidence settings outlined above.
-Note that this is the only model that combines both the background knowledge available in the tabular features with the unstructured text to extract, and it does so in a naive way.
-Future work will focus on improving the performance of this model by exploiting the relations between any of the tabular concepts, as envisioned in Figure \ref{fig:IE_with_background}.
+Note that this is the only model that combines both the background knowledge available in the tabular features with the unstructured text, and it does so in a naive way.
+Future work will focus on improving the performance of this model by exploiting the relations between the tabular concepts, as envisioned in Fig. \ref{fig:IE_with_background}. \\

-\subsection{Models}
+\subsubsection{Models}

-\paragraph{BN-tab} We provide the causal structure in Figure \ref{fig:data_generation} to the Bayesian network, and learn all parameters in the conditional probability tables (CPTs), Noisy-OR distributions, logistic regression model and Poisson regression model from the training data.
-In each case, we use maximum likelihood estimation to estimate the parameters and fill in a CPT.
-Where we don’t directly learn a CPT (for the variables \textit{dyspnea}, \textit{cough}, \textit{pain}, \textit{nasal}, \textit{antibiotics} and \textit{\#days}), we evaluate the learned distribution for each combination of child and parent values to obtain a CPT.
+\textbf{BN-tab}\quad We provide the causal structure in Fig. \ref{fig:data_generation} to the BN, and learn all parameters in the conditional probability tables (CPTs), Noisy-OR distributions, logistic regression model and Poisson regression model from the training data.
+In each case, we use maximum likelihood estimation to estimate the parameters.
+Where we \rebut{do not} directly learn a CPT (for the variables \textit{dyspnea}, \textit{cough}, \textit{pain}, \textit{nasal}, \textit{antibiotics} and \textit{\pr{days at home}}), we evaluate the learned distribution for each combination of child and parent values to obtain a CPT.
 For more details, we refer to Appendix \ref{app:BN-tab}.
-We then use variable elimination over the full joint distribution to evaluate the capability of the learned Bayesian network to predict each of the symptoms, taking different variables as evidence according to the 3 settings described earlier (\textit{all}, \textit{no-sympt} and \textit{realistic}).
+We then use variable elimination over the full joint distribution to evaluate the capability of the learned BN to predict each of the symptoms, taking different sets of variables as evidence according to the three settings described earlier (\textit{all}, \textit{no-sympt} and \textit{realistic}). \\